-Alternative III lowers the percentage of three under-represented open mature structure types in the planning area by 7%.
-The majority of these treatments are regeneration harvest (303 acres) causing an increase in stand initiation acres (8%).
-The landscape continues to be fragmented.
-It also lowers two high density structure types by 6%.
+Alternative III lowers by 7% three under-represented structure types.
+The majority of these treatments are regeneration harvest (305 acres).
+This would increase stand initiation acres by 8%.
+Alternative III lowers two high density structure types by 6%.
+The landscape would continue to be fragmented.
+Table 3-7 displays changes to structure types.